 We didn’t pack a big cooler, and we actually went grocery shopping almost daily.
-We always found a little bakery or a farmers market ate at cheese farms, visited wineries, Seafood markets or whatever we found interesting that day.
-We visited tons of grocery stores during our 6-week adventure and would pick up something here and there.
+We always found a little bakery or a farmers market, we bought cheese from dairy farms, visited wineries, Seafood markets or whatever we found interesting that day.
+We saw tons of grocery stores during our 6-week adventure and would pick up something here and there.

-We never planned much and really winged it a lot of the time; we might plan a few days, mostly during weekends, to have a campsite due to campsites filling up fast.
-But I can honestly say We seen every beach town on Highway 101, and I have personally seen every lighthouse on that route.
-We visited so many cool shops, and the only thing we bought was stickers from random shops or towns.
-We met some great people throughout our stops, and seen lots of cool setups for Tear-drop trailers, Live in vans and met some awesome Campsite owners.
+We never planned much and winged it a lot of the time; we might plan a few days, mostly during weekends, to have a campsite due to campsites filling up fast.
+But I can honestly say that we saw every beach town on Highway 101, and I have personally seen every lighthouse on that route.
+We visited so many excellent shops, and the only thing we bought was stickers from random shops or towns.
+We met some great people throughout our stops and saw lots of cool setups for Tear-drop trailers, Live in vans and met some fantastic Campsite owners.

 My husband enjoyed book reading and would exchange his books, or we would purchase a used book or two at a random garage sale, flea market, or Campsite book exchange.
-I used up lots of data on my cellphone reading travel blogs via Pinterest and finding things to see or do in the area, or deciding how far to travel and sometimes book a campsite ahead for the weekend.
-We brought a crib board and a deck of cards, some times; we made fast friends and would stand around chatting amongst strangers, sometimes we would take a walk or sit by the fire and discuss the day.
+I used up lots of data on my cellphone, reading travel blogs via Pinterest, finding things to see or do in the area, deciding how far to travel, and sometimes booking a campsite ahead for the weekend.
+We brought a crib board and a deck of cards, times; we made fast friends and would stand around chatting amongst strangers, sometimes we would take a walk or sit by the fire and discuss the day.

-Unique places we went While Camping In a Vehicle
+Unique places we went While Camping In a SUV

 We used Air B&B for a yard space in Seattle for one night and got to use their house for laundry, bathroom, etc. It was clean, young guys were friendly, and had a Frat House feeling, but it was unique.
 It worked; we were tired and needed a break that late afternoon with a nap after seeing the Seattle flea market and Gum wall.
 They were good hosts and told us about a lake pier 10 minutes away.